 pseudopotential

-This option defines the pseudopotentials used for quantum chemistry calculations.
-You can define pseudopotentials in several flexible ways.
+This keyword defines the pseudopotentials used in quantum chemistry calculations.
+Pseudopotentials can be specified in several flexible ways.

 basis